HLT31115 – Certificate III in Non-Emergency Patient Transport

 View the units you will study in the HLT31115 – Certificate III in Non-emergency Patient Transport

 - Complete the application to study form.

-- Application and interview results reviewed by a selection panel.
+- Your application to study and interview results are reviewed by a selection panel.

 [*should you be successful at the interview stage, approval for minimal weekly payments can be endorsed]